lucywyman/blog/source/drafts/lady-things.rst

    full coverage, and look really cute + sexy!
 Well worth the investment.
 #. **Hair Cuts**.
 Considering the head of hair I have, I definitely
    need to ask a barber first before having them cut my hair.
+Even certified curly-hair cuters find my hair daunting.
 That said, the best hair cut I ever got was from `University Cuts Barber Shop`_ for ~$15.
 With curly hair, even fancy salon hair cuts are very hit-or-miss, and there's nothing worse than